The Raiselig Dossier: Demon's Eye

 For a time, it had worked.

 The sun was dipping in the sky.
-If Raiselig was to make it to town before nightfall, they would have to move quickly.
-But they didn’t want to move.
+Raiselig would have to move quickly if they were to make it to town before nightfall…but they didn’t want to move.
 Not yet.
 Not now.
 Moving seemed so base.
 To find a new place to be in the hopes that once you got there…

 Well, they weren’t even sure, really.

 You could burn.
 You could light yourself above the sky, and dance through the wind once more.
-You could hide among the trees and shadows of the wild, and call to them, one by one.
-You could embrace them in your burning arms and draw your lips to their skin.
-You could find them hiding in their tents, and drink so deeply.
+You could hide among the trees and shadows of the wild and call to them, one by one.
+You could embrace them in your burning arms and draw your lips to their necks.
+You could find them hiding in their tents and drink so deeply.
 You could burn…

 Raiselig took a deep breath.
 They could feel the chains about their limbs quite clearly, now.
 Perhaps, if they had been stronger, they might have followed her.